benjichat/ivrTreeCreator/README.md

 ### The Builder Tool

-This is the tool that communicates with the API to build your IVR trees
+This is the tool that communicates with the API to build your IVR trees.
+The 'Builder API' **must be running** whilst you are using the 'Builder Tool'

 ![](images/menu.png)